-Dr. Cunningham joined JFCH in 2003, after completing his Family Medicine residency and Geriatric Fellowship at Swedish Medical Center, Seattle.
+Dr. Cunningham joined JFHC in 2003, after completing his Family Medicine Residency and Geriatric Fellowship at Swedish Medical Center, Seattle.
 He has provided care to patients of all ages, with a focus on older adults.
 Dr. Cunningham is board certified in Family Medicine, Geriatrics, and Hospice/Palliative Care.
-In June 2019, Dr. Cunningham joined the JFHC leadership team as the Chief Medical Officer.
-Dr. Cunningham is proud of the caring culture and commitment to excellence that all the staff and providers at JFHC strive to achieve every day.
-Dr. Cunningham grew up in New Jersey, the youngest in a family of eight, and upon high school graduation, enlisted in the United States Navy and trained as a Nuclear Power Program Electrician’s Mate.
-He served six years in the Navy, including four years onboard the USS Truxtun, CGN-35.
-Upon landing in the PNW following his USN enlistment, Dr. Cunningham completed his BA in Comparative Literature at the University of Washington and completed his MD at the University of Washington School of Medicine.
-Dr. Cunningham enjoys spending time with his family, hiking, running, biking, walking his dogs, petting his cats, and enjoying the beauty of the Olympic Peninsula.
-Dr. Cunningham is pleased that you have chosen to entrust JFHC for your health care needs.
+In 2019, Dr. Cunningham assumed the role of Chief Medical Officer.
+Dr. Cunningham is proud of the caring culture and commitment to clinical excellence that all the staff and providers at JFHC strive to achieve every day.
+Dr. Cunningham grew up in New Jersey, and following high school graduation served six years in the United States Navy, including four years serving onboard the USS Truxtun, CGN-35, as an Electrician’s Mate in the nuclear power program.
+Following his US Navy enlistment, Dr. Cunningham settled in the PNW where he completed a BA in Comparative Literature at the University of Washington , followed by his MD at the University of Washington School of Medicine.
+Dr. Cunningham enjoys spending time with his family and recreating across the bountiful and beautiful Olympic Peninsula.
+Dr. Cunningham is pleased that you have chosen to entrust your health care needs to Jamestown Family Health Clinic.

 Dr. Huhndorf is an Alaska Native (Athabascan/Yup’ik) from rural southcentral Alaska.
 He grew up commercial fishing which put him through college.
 He specializes in Family Medicine with Obstetrics, and graduated from the Family Medicine with Obstetrics residency program at UW Valley Medical Center in Renton, Washington where he delivered 77 babies!
 His clinical interests include pediatrics (including circumcisions), dermatology, addiction medicine, contraception management including IUD and Nexplanon placement, joint injections, and many more office-based procedures including in-grown toenail treatment.
 Dr. Huhndorf enjoys the full spectrum of care afforded by Family Medicine, especially in rural areas.
 He is originally from Nikiski, Alaska and enjoys sailing, flying, mountain biking, snowboarding, and enjoying time with family and the cabin he built in Alaska for 1-2 weeks per year in his free time.
 He and his fiancé’ have made the Olympic Peninsula their permanent home.

+Stephanie and family moved from Spokane to Port Angeles in November 2021.
 Stephanie graduated as a Physician Assistant from the MedEx program through the University of Washington in 2018.
-She worked previously in family practice and also briefly in physiatry.
-She loves an atmosphere that’s dedication to patient care, and why she is so excited to be working for JFHC.
-She looks forward to learning more about this area and the amazing people the clinic serves.
-Stephanie and her husband, Mike, have 12-year-old twins, Hope and Patrick.
-In her free time she enjoys spending time with her family playing board games, watching movies, baking, and going on hikes.
-She loves reading, writing stories and poetry, adopting entirely too many animals, gardening, journaling, and coloring.
+She previously worked in family practice and briefly in physiatry.
+Before coming a PA-C, Stephanie was a Certified Nursing Assistant for 6 years then a Certified Medical assistant for 6 years.
+During that time she worked in a rural area for a FQHC Clinic and loved the atmosphere and dedication to patient care.
+This is the reason she is so enthusiastic about working for Jamestown Health.
+Stephanie is looking forward to learning more about the area and the amazing people the clinic serves.
+She has been married to her husband Mike for 12 years and have 12 year old twins.
+In her free time she enjoys spending time with family playing board games, watching movies, baking and going on hikes.
+She loves to read, write stories and poetry and adopting entirely too many animals.

 Dr. Manuele came to us after 25 years of private practice here in Sequim.
 He sought a position at JFHC after hearing of our positive patient satisfaction, which is a high priority for him.
 Dr. Manuele is an osteopath with an interest in painful conditions of the musculoskeletal system; however, he likes being a family practice “generalist” and likes the challenges of dealing with a wide variety of medical problems.
 He loves to read and likes to explore and attempts to expand the capabilities of computers.
 Dr. Manuele enjoys hiking and the outdoors.
 He has lots of interests and, if anything, too many “hobbies.”

 Phillip was born and raised in South Carolina, then rambled to Washington state in 2009 after a couple of years in the Peace Corps Tanzania.
-He now considers himself a member of the PNW community.
+He now considers myself a member of the PNW community.
 Phillip graduated from Seattle University in 2014 with a Masters in Nursing and has been working as a Family ARNP for a little over 5 years.
-Phillip chose to come to JFHC because of their commitment to patient centered care and making sure their employees have a great work life balance.
-In his free time he likes to explore the outdoor world, experience live music, watch live sports, read all manner of books, and contemplate this human existence.

 Board Certified Family Physician who graduated from Tulane University School of Medicine in 2005 and also holds a degree in Tropical medicine.
 She returns to the Pacific Northwest to be closer to family after having lived in New Orleans, Hawaii, and American Samoa.
-When not at work, she enjoys spending time with her young family.
+When not at work, she enjoys spending time with her family and the great outdoors.

 Pamela received her Master of Science in Nursing degree at West Texas A&M University in 1997.
 She is a Board Certified Family Nurse Practitioner.
 As a Nurse Practitioner she has worked in Family Practice, Cardiology and as a lecturer at the University of Wyoming FNP program.
 She enjoys precepting FNP students.
 As a Registered nurse, she worked in a Coronary Care Unit and home health.
 Her practice is focused on primary care for all ages, with an emphasis on health promotion and disease prevention.
 She also provides care for acute and chronic disease processes.
 In her spare time, she enjoys running and participating in various local road races.
 She and her husband enjoy the PNW and spending time with their college-age twins when time allows!